ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 Testing Working Group
 =====================

+* One of special interest groups, others are Core, Networking and Windows
+* Weekly public meeting on ``#ansible-meeting``
+* Set direction and combine powers
-Subscribe to the GitHub issue for updates
+* Subscribe to the GitHub issue for updates
+* Links at the end of the presentation

 Demo
 ====